muszek/omni-random/docs/researchers-general.md

 ### Place of work

-You can work remotely or in our office in Kraków (Sienkiewicza 9/17).
+You can work remotely or in our office in Kraków (Kościelna 3).

 ### Remuneration